spences10/claude-statusline-powerline/src/demo/README.md

 ## Files

-- `demo.ts` - Interactive demo script that showcases all theme combinations and configuration options
+- `demo.ts` - Demo script that showcases all theme
+  combinations and configuration options
 - `test-transcript.jsonl` - Sample transcript file used for testing
   and demonstrations